 The Mobile WAN menu item contains current information about connections to the mobile network.
-The first part of this page (Mobile Network Information) displays basic information about mobile network the router operates in.
-There is also information about the module, which is mounted in the router.
+On the upper part of the page there are Mobile Network Information for 1st Module and Mobile Network Information for 2nd Module displayed (information about mobile networks the router operates in).
+There are also information about the modules mounted in the router.